Physician Assistant Resume Examples

 - Emergency Neurological Life Support (ENLS) Certification: This certification is key for PAs in neurology or emergency settings, confirming their skills in managing acute neurological crises.

-- Surgical Physician Assistant-Certified (SPA-C): This certification is valuable for PAs specializing in surgery, showcasing their proficiency in surgical procedures and patient care in surgical settings.
+- Surgical Physician Assistant-Certified (SPA-C): This certification is valuable for PAs specializing in surgery; this surfaces their proficiency in surgical procedures and patient care in surgical settings.

 - Health Information Technology Professional Certification (HITPC): As healthcare technology advances, this certification signifies a PA's competence in utilizing health IT systems to improve patient care.